Fresh yeast, also known as Baker’s yeast or compressed yeast, is a great alternative to dry yeast when baking bread.

 The answer is yes!
 Fresh yeast will still work after freezing and thawing.
 Just be sure to follow our detailed instructions below.

 We’ll go through everything you need in this article, but here’s a quick rundown if you need it: Fresh yeast lasts for a little over three months in the freezer.
 The key when freezing is to protect your fresh yeast from the blistering cold air of the freezer.

 First up, let’s go through whether you should freeze your fresh yeast or not.

 The answer is yes.
-Fresh yeast goes off within 2 weeks in the refrigerator, so freezing is a great way to extend its storage life.
+Fresh yeast goes off within two weeks in the refrigerator, so freezing is a great way to extend its storage life.

-Although thawed fresh yeast may take slightly longer to active, you’ll still get an equally delicious loaf of bread in the end!
+Although thawed fresh yeast may take slightly longer to activate, you’ll still get an equally delicious loaf of bread in the end!